CuriousCod/BeatSaberTrackManager/README.md

 - Custom track folder naming should follow the same format as when downloaded with the More Songs mod:</br>
   - TrackID (TrackName - TrackMaker)</br>
   - 8149 (Great Days - Joetastic)
 - Applicaton currently supports only one video at a time.
-If multiple videos are in the folder the application picks the one set as active(activeVideo) in video.json
+If multiple videos are in the folder, the application picks the one set as active (activeVideo) in video.json

 <h3>Developed with:</h3>

 - Coded in Python using pyCharm
 - Videos are downloaded with youtube-dl (https://youtube-dl.org)
 - GUI implemented with PySimpleGUI (https://pysimplegui.readthedocs.io/en/latest/)
-- Auto Offset implemented with librosa (https://librosa.org/doc/latest/index.html)
+- Fast Auto Offset implemented with librosa (https://librosa.org/doc/latest/index.html)
 - .exe created using PyInstaller
 - Also using various other libraries for smaller tasks